wordofwarning/wordofwarning.org/hab/turn/index.md

 # header_image: "header.jpg" # optional custom background image, relative to current page

 ---
-**Turn** is our annual platform for NW dancers + dance-makers, featuring over 15 short pieces of work over two nights in Manchester, usually in the spring.
+**Turn** is our annual platform for North West dancers + dance-makers, featuring over 15 short pieces of work over two nights in Manchester, usually in the spring.

-Our **[sixth Turn](/archive/2014-turn)** was at Contact on 4+5 April 2014, to get a feel for it see some [images](/galleries/2014-turn) — or delve further with 2013's [programme](/archive/2013-turn) + [image gallery](/galleries/2013-turn).
+Our **[seventh Turn](/current/2015-turn)** takes place at Contact on 27+28 March 2015, to get a feel for it see Turn 2014's [programme](/archive/2014-turn) + [image gallery](/galleries/2014-turn) — or delve further with 2013's [programme](/archive/2013-turn) + [image gallery](/galleries/2013-turn).

 **Turn is:**
 • a public micro-festival + open submission dance platform;
 • an opportunity for artists to meet, show and peer-review work;
-• a selection platform for the Turn Prize (*a small, supported commission, supported by Dance Manchester, Contact, hÅb + Live at LICA*).
+• a selection platform for the Turn Prize (*a small, supported commission, supported by Dance Manchester, Contact + hÅb*).

 Enquiries: <mailto:turn@habarts.org> ¦ <http://www.turnmcr.org> ¦ #TurnMcr

-Turn 2014 was presented by Word of Warning + Contact; co-produced by hÅb, Contact, Dance Manchester + Live at LICA; supported using public funding through Arts Council England + funded by Manchester City Council; a greenroom legacy project.
+Turn 2015 is presented by Word of Warning + Contact; co-produced by hÅb, Contact + Dance Manchester; supported using public funding through Arts Council England + funded by Manchester City Council; a greenroom legacy project.